sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/updating-liferay-portal-ce.md

 1. Shut down the application server.

-1. Install the new Portal CE GA release to a new location or source control branch.
+1. Install the new Portal CE GA release to a new location or a new source control branch to use with your current application server.

 1. Migrate your `[Liferay Home]/data` folder, apps, plugins and modules, and any files that you've created or customized (e.g., `portal-ext.properties`, `web.xml`, and OSGi `.config` files) to the new location/branch.